nmouquet/RLS_AESTHE/README.md

 - `data/`: contains data required to reproduce figures and tables
 - `R/`: contains R functions developed for this project
-- `analyses/`: contains folders organized theme.Each folder contains R scripts
+- `analyses/`: contains folders organized by theme.
+Each folder contains R scripts
 - `results/`: follows the structure of analyses.
 Contains intermediate results and the numeric results used to produce the figures.

 ## Storage